hack-shack/rorbuild/BUILDING.md

 Jenkins
 =======

 Create Standard user named "rorbuild."
-Keep the password in a Keychain note.

 Grant permissions:
   * Locate rorbuild directory somewhere logical, where you and Jenkins can access it.